 Agricultural intensification can result in habitat loss for bumble bees, as these practices often result in the planting of monocultures that tend to provide floral resources for a limited period of time, rather than throughout the colony's life cycle.
-Agricultural intensification can negatively impact wild bees by reducing floral resource diversity and abundance (U.S. Fish and Wildlife Service 2018, p.
+Agricultural intensification can negatively impact wild bees by reducing floral resource diversity and abundance (Service 2018a, p.
 32).
 Agricultural intensification was determined to be a primary factor leading to the local extirpation and decline of bumble bees in Illinois (Grixti et al. 2009, p.
 75).
 An increased use of herbicides often accompanies development and agricultural intensification, and the widespread use of herbicides in agricultural, urban, and even natural landscapes has led to decreases in flowering plants (Potts et al. 2010, p.
 350).

-Within the historical range of the Franklin's bumble bee, total acres in agricultural cropland decreased in all three counties in Oregon (Douglas.
-Jackson, and Josephine) by greater than 50 percent from 1997 to 2012 (U.S. Department of Agriculture-National Agriculture Statistics Service 2017, pers. comm.; U.S. Fish and Wildlife Service 2018, p.
+Within the historical range of the Franklin's bumble bee, total acres in agricultural cropland decreased in all three counties in Oregon (Douglas, Jackson, and Josephine) by greater than 50 percent from 1997 to 2012 (U.S. Department of Agriculture-National Agriculture Statistics Service 2017, pers. comm.; Service 2018a, p.
 33).
 While the total number of acres of agricultural cropland is not synonymous with agricultural intensification (specifically, the expansion of monocultures), a decrease in total acres of agriculture leads us to conclude that agricultural intensification was not likely a factor in the decline of the Franklin's bumble bee.
-We have no documentation in our files or any direct evidence that agricultural intensification has contributed to the decline of the Franklin's bumble bee.
-Approximately 42 percent of sites where Franklin's bumble bee have been reported (18 of 43) occur on federally owned land, primarily U.S. Forest Service and Bureau of Land Management land; very little habitat on these lands has been permanently altered or lost through agricultural intensification (U.S. Fish and Wildlife Service 2018, p.
+We have no documentation in our files or any direct evidence that agricultural intensification has contributed to the decline of the Franklin's bumble bee or will increase in the future to a degree that may affect the viability of the species.
+Approximately 42 percent of sites where Franklin's bumble bees have ever been reported (18 of 43) occur on federally owned land, primarily U.S. Forest Service and Bureau of Land Management land; very little habitat on these lands has been permanently altered or lost through agricultural intensification (Service 2018a, p.
 32).